Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

-\begin{itemize} \item The homotopy triangulated category $h(\D)$ has a compact generator in the sense of Neeman; \item The map $L:\C\to \C_0$ is an accessible reflexive localization of $\C$ obtained by killing a stable subcategory $\mathcal{A}\subseteq \C$ such that $h(\mathcal{A})$ has a compact generator in the sense of Neeman; \end{itemize}
+\begin{itemize} \item The homotopy triangulated category $h(\D)$ has a compact generator in the sense of Neeman; \item The map $L:\C\to \C_0$ is an accessible reflexive localization of $\C$ obtained by killing a stable subcategory $\mathcal{A}\subseteq \C$ such that $h(\mathcal{A})$ has a compact generator (in the sense of Neeman) and the inclusion $\A\subseteq \C$ is a map in $\Prl_{\omega, Stb}$. \end{itemize}